🦩Whooping Crane Season: Nov – March Β· Peak viewing at Aransas NWR

 Downtown Rockport Historical Walk

-A century and a half of Texas history in six walkable blocks
+A century and a half of Texas history in ten walkable blocks

-Start at the harbor and walk through the heart of historic Rockport β€” past the site of the grand Aransas Hotel, down Live Oak Street past three 19th-century churches, and through the Victorian residential district along Broadway and Magnolia.
+Start at the railroad marker on S. Magnolia and walk north through the heart of historic Rockport β€” past the site of the grand Aransas Hotel, down Live Oak Street past two 19th-century churches, through the Victorian residential district along Broadway, then down to the waterfront and the harbor.
 Every block has a story from the 1870s through Hurricane Harvey.

 β˜… Tour Highlights